jhlax/les/README.rst

 everywhere" code base; easy to add and update features that will propogate to both Windows and macOS.

+All credit and licensing goes to @inversil (Inverted Silence / Midas Klare, my friend from the Netherlands)

 :authors: @inversil, @jhlax
 :version: 0.0.1-alpha